 In 2016 we were wanting to set up a sustainable climbing club so that more people could try climbing … a sociable club, where disabled children, young people and adults can enjoy climbing and can be part of the climbing community.
 We met people from other centres, and ran a ‘Climbing for All’ workshop for instructors and volunteers.
 We applied for charitable status, and we raised some money.
 People gave us kit!
 And added their enthusiasm to ours.

-Three years on we have a well-established group of climbers.
-We have climbers still climbing with us since 2016, we have joiners in 2017, joiners in 2018 and joiners in 2019.
+Five years on we have a well-established group of climbers.
+We have climbers still climbing with us since 2016, we have joiners in 2017, 2018 and 2019.
+We even have one or two from 2020 – though that particular year saw the start of our 14 month break from sessions because of the Covid-19 pandemic.
 We have a wonderful set of volunteers, making all this climbing possible.
 We’ve had annual fundraising events, allowing us to continue to subsidise climbing (we suggest a ‘Pay As You Feel’ contribution from climbers but never want finance to be a barrier to anyone).
 We helped groups get launched outside our club, and we’re proud that we’ve achieved our secondary aim of making disabled climbers visible and included in the climbing community.

 Here we are …